vitelabs/go-vite/docs/tutorial/sppguide/tutorials/dev-wallet.md

 1. Create a wallet through the [Vite iOS or Android app](https://x.vite.net/startCreate).

 2. **(testnet only)**
 	- Obtain the seed phrase on this website: [generate mnemonic](https://iancoleman.io/bip39/).
 	- You may be tempted to use an existing Vite wallet for this purpose.
 In general, it is safe practice to have a new wallet dedicated to testing.
-- Import the seed phrase (aka mnemonic) to access your Testnet wallet here: https://buidl.vite.net/startLogin.
+	- Import the seed phrase (aka mnemonic) to access your Testnet wallet here: [Testnet wallet](https://buidl.vite.net/startLogin).

 3. Get Vite:
     - **(testnet)** <br>